ddttom/doc2web/docs/prd.md

 - **Provide detailed logging for troubleshooting conversion issues**
 - **Extract and calculate document statistics for metadata**
 - **Generate section IDs for direct navigation to numbered headings and paragraphs**
+- **Implement proper hanging indent behavior for TOC entries and numbered content**
+- **Extract and position header images with fidelity to original DOCX positioning**

 #### 3.1.2 Style Preservation